Skip to Content

 Capilano Suspension Bridge!

-The 70-meter tall (230 ft) Capilano Suspension Bridge is a totally iconic landmark in Vancouver, with over 1.2 million annual visitors it is always being recommended as one of the top places to visit.
+The 70-meter tall (230 ft) Capilano Suspension Bridge is a totally iconic landmark in Vancouver, with over 1.2 million annual visitors, it’s one of the top places to visit.

-On top of that, Capilano Suspension Bridge is similar to Lynn Canyon so your views below are never covered in cloud.
+On top of that, Capilano Suspension Bridge is similar to Lynn Canyon, so your views below are never covered in cloud.
+If you still aren’t sure if you’d like to visit, you can read our honest review of the Capilano Suspension Bridge to see if it’s worth it.

 Related Read: Visiting the Capilano Suspension Bridge is so popular that even if you only have one day in Vancouver, you should add it to your itinerary!